 1910 The Stuyvesant Theatre, which opened in 1907, is renamed the Belasco.

-1910 Also today, Kitty Carlisle is born.
-The actress will go on to appear in seven Broadway shows including White Horse Inn, Anniversary Waltz and the 1983 revival of On Your Toes (as a replacement).
-She will also appear with the Marx Brothers, and on TV.
+1910 Kitty Carlisle is born Catherine Conn in New Orleans, LA.
+She appears in seven Broadway shows including White Horse Inn, Anniversary Waltz, and the 1983 revival of On Your Toes (as a replacement).
+She also appears in films with the Marx Brothers and Bing Crosby, and as a regular panelist on the television game show To Tell the Truth.

 1924 Opening night of the popular Maxwell Anderson and Laurence Stallings drama What Price Glory about two tough-as-nails soldiers who are perpetual rivals in war and love.
-The play will run 435 performances at the Plymouth Theatre.
+The play runs 435 performances at the Plymouth Theatre.

 1929 Opening night of the Jerome Kern/Oscar Hammerstein II operetta Sweet Adeline, starring Helen Morgan in the title role.
-It will run 234 performances at Hammerstein's Theatre and introduce the song "Why Was I Born?"
+It runs 234 performances at Hammerstein's Theatre and introduce the song "Why Was I Born?"

 1969 George Bernard Shaw’s Saint Joan opens in revival at London’s Mermaid Theatre.

-1998 Bill Irwin, David Shiner and the Red Clay Ramblers put some finishing touches on the second revival of their 90-minute performance piece, Fool Moon at San Francisco's American Conservatory Theatre.
-The show will then make its way to Broadway once more Nov.
-22 at the Brooks Atkinson Theatre.
+1998 Bill Irwin, David Shiner, and the Red Clay Ramblers put some finishing touches on the second revival of their 90-minute performance piece, Fool Moon, at San Francisco's American Conservatory Theatre.
+In November, the production transfers to Broadway's Brooks Atkinson Theatre.
 The work is, for the most part, similar to the 1993 and 1995 incarnations: a series of sketches and stunts "featuring two grandmasters of physical lunacy in an evening of sly humor, chaos and music."